-If you’re looking to get a mortgage or take charge of your debt, lending companies will likely ask you for a statement with your payoff balance.
-This is called a payoff verification statement and is necessary to get a loan or credit for big purchases.
-Find out why the statement is such a big deal and how you can get one.
+If you’re looking to get a mortgage or refinance your debt, lending companies will likely ask you for a statement with your remaining loan balance.
+This is the student loan payoff letter, also known as a “payoff verification statement,” and it’s necessary for getting a loan or credit for big purchases.

-A loan payoff letter is a document that you get from your loan servicer for both federal or private student loans.
-The statement shows you what is the payoff amount, your monthly bill obligation, and your account information.
+Your student loan payoff letter is generated by your loan servicer, whether you have federal or private student loans.
+It shows your payoff amount, your monthly bill obligation, and other important account information.

 1. Getting a mortgage

-When you start looking for a home, your debt-to-income (DTI) ratio plays a major role.
+When you start looking to buy a home, your debt-to-income (DTI) ratio plays a major role.
 Your DTI ratio is a calculation of your monthly debts compared to your gross income.
-Lenders look at it to determine whether or not you could afford your monthly payments if they gave you a mortgage loan.
+Lenders look at it to determine whether you could afford your monthly payments if they gave you a mortgage loan.

 Having student loans raises your DTI ratio and can make lenders nervous.
-A high student loan balance could ruin your chances of getting a mortgage at all.
+A high student loan balance could restrict your loan options or ruin your chances of getting a mortgage at all.

-When you apply for a mortgage with student loans, most companies will ask you to submit a payoff verification statement that shows how much you owe and what your monthly payment is.
-If you will repay your loans before your mortgage kicks in, having a letter that shows your expected payoff amount can help make you a more attractive borrower.
+When you apply for a mortgage with student loans, lenders may ask you to submit a payoff letter, the verification statement that shows how much you owe and what your monthly payment is.
+The lender can then use this information to help calculate your DTI, ultimately deciding whether to offer you a mortgage and at what interest rate.

 American Education Services